LanceStasinski/PWW-exercise/README.md

 - Kevin Ferguson from Portalnd Web Works for giving me the opportunity to complete this exercise and for providing the necessary assets
 - [tailwindcss](https://tailwindcss.com/) for providing great documentation that allowed me learn the Tailwind framework relatively easily
+- [iconmonstr](https://iconmonstr.com/) for providing free-to-use icons
+- [GoogleFonts](https://fonts.google.com/) for providing access to the necessary fonts to complete this exercise